In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Genomic instability is caused by DNA damage that isn’t repaired, as explained in the Hallmarks of Aging [1].

+Our cells rely on a stable genome to transmit genetic information accurately.
 For our regular somatic cells, this means dividing to form new cells.
-This process includes the error-free replication of genetic material along with the repair of replication mistakes and damaged DNA.
+This process involves copying genetic material without errors.
+It also fixes mistakes made during copying and repairs damaged DNA.

-A few dysfunctional cell are not a huge problem, but with aging, an increasing number of cells succumb to DNA damage and begin to accumulate.
+A few dysfunctional cells are not a huge problem, but with aging, an increasing number of cells with DNA damage begin to accumulate.
 Eventually, the number of these damaged cells reaches a point where they can compromise organ and tissue function.
 The body usually removes these problem cells via apoptosis.

 Unfortunately, as we age, some cells evade apoptosis.
 These rogue cells take up space in the tissue and send harmful signals that damage the local tissue.
-They are senescent cells, and they are one reason we age.
+These are senescent cells, and they are another reason we age.

 Another possible outcome of damaged DNA is cells that mutate but do not destroy themselves.
 Instead, they continue to replicate, becoming increasingly mutated with each division.
 Cancer results if a mutation damages the systems that regulate cell division or disables tumor suppression.
 The unchecked and rampant growth of cancer is probably the most well-known consequence of DNA damage.